lcx366/GGTOOLS/README.md

 <p align="middle">
 <img src="readme_figures/output_200_1.png" width="500" />
 </p>
+## Change log
+- **1.1.6 — Mar 31,  2020**
+  - Fixed the issue that the boundary file(defines the study area) goes across the prime meridian.
+From now on, boundary files that go across the prime meridian are supported.

 ## Next release

  - Complete the help documentation

  - Improve the code structure to make it easier to read

+ - Add the degree and order (d/o) one(Geocenter) correction

  - Add outliers elimination in Gaussian Process Regression(GPR)